 It’s all about the live music

-In 2023, we rocked out to Icehouse, The Angels, Hoodoo Gurus, Furnace and the Fundamentals, Jack Jones, Mi-Sex, Dragon, Kate Cebrano, Thirsty Merc, Pete Murray, Human Nature and many more.
+In 2024, we rocked out to Chocolate Starfish, Furnace & The Fundamentals, The Angels and many more.
 It was epic.
 Dance up close in the mosh pit, or plonk your camp chair and watch in comfort from further back.
 There’s even a special section for those watching with their pooch!

 - Chocolate Starfish